 Core courses run in the first two semesters and are offered jointly by the Department of Political Science and the Department of Law.

 Courses in the first semester introduce students to the key concepts of the program.
-Courses of the second and third semesters provide students with practical and analytical skills, using the theoretical knowledge gained in the introductory courses to assess specific conflicts and world developments more broadly.
+Courses of the second and third semester provide students with practical and analytical skills, using the theoretical knowledge gained in the introductory courses to assess specific conflicts and world developments more broadly.